-Figure 4-13 shows the monthly and annual percentage of load for which the emitting resources were marginal.
+Figure 4-13 shows the monthly percentage of load for which the emitting resources were marginal.
 The monthly load-weighted marginal percentages for the emitting LMUs scenario are not significantly different from those of the time-weighted approach.
-The primary difference is in the lower amount of Other Renewables generation, which averaged only 0.9% of the annual total (vs. 4.3% using the time-weighted approach), and a corresponding higher percentage of natural gas-fired generation on the margin.
-Figure 4-14 shows the annual marginal percentages, which increased for natural gas and oil but decreased for coal in 2020.
+The primary difference is in the lower amount of Other Renewables generation, which averaged only 0.3% of the annual total (vs. 5% using the time-weighted approach), and a corresponding higher percentage of natural gas-fired generation on the margin.
+Figure 4-14 shows the annual marginal percentages, which increased for oil and coal in 2021, but decreased for natural gas.

-Figure 4-13: 2020 percentage of load for which various resource types were marginal -emitting LMUs.
+Figure 4-13: 2021 percentage of load for which various resource types were marginal -emitting LMUs.

-Figure 4-14: Annual percentage of load for which various resource types were marginal - emitting LMUs, 2019 and 2020.
+Figure 4-14: Annual percentage of load for which various resource types were marginal - emitting LMUs, 2018 to 2021.